What is Agora Club International

 Aims and Objectives

-To link together all National Associations of Agora
+To link together all National Associations of the ACI.

 To promote, co-ordinate and develop the friendship which unites them around the motto “Donner et Tolérer”, which means Service and Tolerance in English.

 To be non-political and non-sectarian.

 In 1987 a group of former members of Ladies’ Circle created the first Agora club in Lille, France.
 In 1988 the French National Board was founded.
 In 1993 the first club in the Netherlands was founded, followed by a club in Belgium the year after.
 In June 1996, the first Annual International Council took place in Strasbourg, France.

 In 2009 Agora Club opened up to Tangent Club, and welcomed Tangent Club Germany as an Agora member country in the same year.
 Today Agora Club International has clubs in Austria, Belgium, Botswana, France, Germany, Iceland, Italy, The Netherlands, Madagascar, Malta, Morocco, Norway, Romania, South Africa, Switzerland, UK, USA and Zambia and Zimbabwe.
 A new club in India will be chartered in August 2023 and new countries such as Kenya and Spain continue to show interest.